-2. Details of fines / penalties /punishment/ award/ compounding fees/ settlement amount paid in proceedings (by the entity or by directors / KMPs) with regulators / law enforcement agencies / judicial institutions, in the financial year, in the following format
+Details of fines / penalties /punishment/ award/ compounding fees/ settlement amount paid in proceedings (by the entity or by directors / KMPs) with regulators/ law enforcement agencies/ judicial institutions, in the financial year, in the following format

-(Note: the entity shall make disclosures on the basis of materiality as specified in Regulation 30 of SEBI (Listing Obligations and Disclosure Obligations) Regulations, 2015 and as disclosed on the entity's website):
+(Note: the entity shall make disclosures on the basis of materiality as specified in Regulation 30 of SEBI (Listing Obligations and Disclosure Obligations) Regulations, 2015 and as disclosed on the entity's website): Monetary

-Monetary
+(including)

 NGRBC Principle Name of the regulatory/ enforcement agencies/ judicial institutions Amount (In INR) Brief of the Case Has an appeal preferred?
 (Yes/ No)

-Penalty/ Fine ,
+Penalty/ Fine

 Settlement Nil

 Compounding fee

 Non-Monetary

-NGRBC Principle Name of the regulatory/ enforcement agencies/ judicial institutions Brief of the Case Has an appeal been preferr (Yes/No)
+NGRBC Principle Name of the regulatory/ enforcement agencies/ judicial institutions Brief of the Case Has an appe (Yes/No) al been preferred?

-Imprisonment Nii
+Imprisonment Nil

-Punishment Nil
+Punishment